The idea that God's love is reckless was popularized by the worship song "Reckless Love" written by Caleb Culver, Cory Asbury and Ran Jackson.

 The hyperbolic description of recklessness connotes not the methodical, steady and unwavering love of God, but rather the unstable, unreasonable and impulsive attitude commonly seen in a young adult.

 God's love is not impulsive.
-Paul contrasts this view in Ephesians.
+Paul explains this to us in Ephesians.

 Ephesians 1:3-10 "Praise be to the God and Father of our Lord Jesus Christ, who has blessed us in the heavenly realms with every spiritual blessing in Christ.
 For he chose us in him before the creation of the world to be holy and blameless in his sight.
 In love he predestined us for adoption to sonship through Jesus Christ, in accordance with his pleasure and will to the praise of his glorious grace, which he has freely given us in the One he loves.
 In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God’s grace that he lavished on us.
 With all wisdom and understanding, he made known to us the mystery of his will according to his good pleasure, which he purposed in Christ, to be put into effect when the times reach their fulfillment—to bring unity to all things in heaven and on earth under Christ."